ibmdb/python-ibmdb/README.md

 The ODBC and CLI Driver(clidriver) is automatically downloaded at the time of installation and it is recommended to use this driver.
 However, if you wish to use an existing installation of clidriver or install the clidriver manually and use it, you can set IBM_DB_HOME environment variable.
 For more information on how to set this variable, refer [Environment Variables](#envvar) section.

-* <a name="envvar"></a>Environment Variables:
+* <a name="environment variables"></a>Environment Variables:
   `IBM_DB_HOME :`

   Set this environment variable to avoid automatic downloading of the clidriver during installation.
-You could set this to the installation path of ODBC and CLI driver in your environment. e.g:
+You could set this to the installation path of ODBC and CLI driver in your environment.<br>
+  e.g:
   ```
   Windows :